 Reuse Programming: Redefine Geometries

-The “Redefine Geometries” option is a great way to transfer your knowledge and guide new programmers, enabling them to be productive while learning.
-Using this option, you can also ensure external consultants apply your machining methodology know-how to deliver quality programming that adheres to your efficiency standards.
+The “Redefine Geometries” option is a great way to transfer your knowledge.
+And, guide new programmers, enabling them to be productive while learning.
+Using this option, you can ensure external consultants apply your machining methodology know-how to deliver quality programming that adheres to your efficiency standards.
 Another major advantage of this option is that you don’t need to prepare anything.
 It’s just a matter of launching the function and selecting the reference program to start reusing your programming knowledge.

 Reuse Programming: Copy for Opposite Hand Machining

 The last option provided by the “Reuse Programming” function is “Copy for Opposite Hand Machining”.
 This option also saves you significant NC programming time by automatically creating opposite models and reversing the machining operations for you.
 I would like to tell you more but really, it doesn’t get simpler than this.
 You don’t even need to apply the transformation to the original part and reverse the operations one by one.
-If the part is an exact opposite, simply use this option, then compute the tool paths and run a simulation to validate the results.
+If the part is an exact opposite, choose this option.
+Then compute the tool paths and run a simulation to validate the results.

 Newest DELMIA 3DEXPERIENCE Machining Reuse Functions